ajholman1/semrush_google_search_results/README.md

-# semrush_google_search_results
+# Using semrush to explore organic search results on Google
-Repository exploring SEMRush's blog post "How to Scrape &amp; Analyze Google Search Results with Python"
+Repository exploring SEMRush's blog post "How to Scrape & Analyze Google Search Results with Python"